Samsung and Apple are making lawyers rich again. The latest trial tests if Samsung used Apple patents in phones and tablets.

 Complicated Galaxy S

 Samsung makes good phones.
+At times it makes great phones.
 While you can argue there are better Android phones, Samsung’s devices are second only to Apple in popularity.

 Some phone companies lend their devices to reviewers for extended periods.
 When I tested the Samsung Galaxy S4 and S5 models I only had a limited amount of time.
 My usual approach involves running through the special features, then attempting to use the review device as an everyday phone to get a feel for how it works in practice.